K-G-Witt/project4-team1/README.md

 ## Credits:
-This code was compiled and written by Violent Bui, Elizabeth Dashwood, Mark Peck, and Katrina Witt for project 4 in the 2024 edX Data Analytics Boot Camp hosted by Monash University.
+This code was compiled and written by Violet Bui, Elizabeth Dashwood, Mark Peck, and Katrina Witt for project 4 in the 2024 edX Data Analytics Boot Camp hosted by Monash University.
 Additional credits are declared below: